basilegithub/Multiple-Polynomial-Quadratic-Sieve-C/README.txt

 - Multiple polynomials used for sieving
 - Single large prime variation used to collect relations
 - Batch smoothness and trial division tests available
-- 1 CPU or all CPU sieving possible
+- 1 cpu or parallel sieving available
 - Wiedemann algorithm used for the linear algebra step

 ##### Sources #####